 - Access your desired site.

-Bear in mind that because you’re intentionally masking your location from the site, the regulations don’t apply and you shouldn’t expect that you’ll benefit from the privacy rights they impart.
+Bear in mind that because you’re intentionally masking your physical location from the site, the regulations don’t apply, and you shouldn’t expect that you’ll benefit from the privacy rights they impart.

 Sites blocking EU users due to the GDPR